 Photo: Günter Krämmer

 – “Winterschlaf” 2018 –

 Created together with Kirill Berezovski and Mike Planz, “Winterschlaf” is an evening-length piece made by 3 choreographers for 3 dancers.
 It takes a thorough look into our personal and societal relationships to time and life-cycles.
-“Winterschlaf” was funded by Stadt Mannheim, the Landes Bank Baden-Württemburg and presented by Theater Felina-Areal in Mannheim, Germany.
+“Winterschlaf” was made possible by Kulturamt Stadt Mannheim, LBBW Bank and Theater Felina-Areal in Mannheim, Germany.
 It premiered the 11th of October, 2018.

 Dancers: Rebecca Häusler, Pascal Sangl & Ayesha Katz

 Music: Alex Somers, Thom Yorke, Henry Purcell, Antonio Vivaldi, Symmetry, Tobias Lilja